yursha/howtos/angularjs.md

 There is a root scope and controller scopes.

+When an scope expression is evaluated, scope fields are looked up in the scope chain upto the root scope.

 # Built-in directives
 - `ng-controller` - compiler creates new scope, binds it to DOM element and creates a new controller object (or calls just a function without `new`?).
 Every controller is a singleton if a corresponding object exists at all.